Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/quickstart.md

 ## Requirements

-Qovery requires a Kubernetes cluster with the following requirements:

-- Kubernetes version 1.26 or higher
-- Helm version 3.0 or higher
-- from 1 CPU to 4 CPU depending on the third-party components you want to install
-- From 512 MB to 4 GB RAM depending on the third-party components you want to install
-- 20 GB disk space
-- Being able to access to the Internet
-- A private registry
+Have a look at the [Requirements][docs.getting-started.install-qovery.kubernetes.requirements] section.

+## Install your cluster

+If you already have one you can skip this section.

 <Alert type="success">

-Follow [this guide][docs.getting-started.install-qovery.kubernetes.create-k8s-cluster] to test Qovery BYOK on a local cluster.
+Follow [this guide][docs.getting-started.install-qovery.kubernetes.create-k8s-cluster] to test Qovery BYOK on a demo cluster.

 </Alert>

 ## Install Qovery